 Today, the world of telematics and usage-based insurance is no longer a novel idea.
-When first introduced into the industry more than two decades ago, the value offering was simple: have your driving behaviors (then tracked by combined GPS and cellular technologies) help dictate your insurance premium and subsequently earn discounts for sharing the information and for adopting or applying safer practices behind the wheel.
+When it was introduced into the industry more than two decades ago, the value offering was simple: Have your driving behaviors (then tracked by combined GPS and cellular technologies) help dictate your insurance premium and subsequently earn discounts for sharing the information and for adopting or applying safer practices behind the wheel.

 Over time, more data points around speeding, braking, distance traveled, time of day, etc., were introduced alongside more standardized rating factors around age, gender, type of car and residence.

-Many of those foundational elements are still present and are guiding factors in today’s usage-based insurance (UBI) landscape.
+Many of those foundational elements are still present and are guiding factors in today’s usage-based insurance, or UBI, landscape.

 Usage-based insurance is often seen as a way to help parents with new teenage drivers save on insurance.
 But even drivers who do not have teenagers see the potential money-saving benefits of pay-as-you-drive insurance.